CSE301

 main = repl

-As you can see, the game state consists of a single zipper pointing into a pre-defined tree.
-At each stage, the user is told whether the current subtree in focus is a L node or a B node and then prompted for input, which is parsed as a command by calling parseInput parseCmd and interpreted as an operation on the zipper, or as a meditation session (with a call to threadDelay for \(n\)-million microseconds).
+The game state consists of a single zipper pointing into a pre-defined tree.
+At each stage, the user is told whether the current subtree in focus is a L node with a given label, or a B node.
+Next the user is prompted for input which is first parsed as a command (by calling parseInput parseCmd) and then interpreted.
+Climbing commands are executed as operations on the zipper while meditation commands suspend the game for a suitable delay.
 The final state of the zipper is printed after the user quits.

 Expectations